 When I think of crepes, chocolate, jam and a generous dollop of whipped cream leap to mind.
 You too?

-Well, let’s walk away from that image and consider how delicious a batch of thin, savory pancakes would be with some pan-roasted mushrooms, a handful of fresh garden herbs and spoon or two of creamy chèvre.
+Well, let’s walk away from that image and consider how delicious a batch of thin, savory crepes would be with some pan-roasted mushrooms, a handful of fresh garden herbs and spoon or two of creamy chèvre cheese.

 I thought so.
 I was too when I recently shook up the crepe-as-dessert idea and stirred up some veggie-filled wraps that were easy, healthful and oh-so good.
 Once you try it, this will become a summer go-to for you, promise.Savory Vegetarian Garden Crepes #healthy #wholefoods #summer #meatlessmonday @christinanifong Click To Tweet